KeckCAVES/crusta/README.md

     cmake . -DCMAKE_INSTALL_PREFIX=/path/for/crusta && make install

-If you have any software in a non-standard place, you may need to set the cmake variable CMAKE_PREFIX_PATH or the environment variable PKG_CONFIG_PATH.
+If you have any software in a non-standard place, you may need to set the environment variable `PKG_CONFIG_PATH`.
 E.g.

     PKG_CONFIG_PATH=/path/to/Vrui/pkgconfig cmake . \
       -DCMAKE_INSTALL_PREFIX=/path/for/crusta && make install